 The Benchtop Table Saw: This saw is the smallest of all three.
 Its been engineered that way to allow portability.
 This lets building contractors to easily deliver precision cutting to the job site.
 Its also ideal for small home shops.
 When working with large stock, you can use a combination of rollers, table extensions, and outriggers.
 Very handy.

 The Contractor Table Saw: The contractor table saw has a bigger table surface and is heavier than the benchtop model so its not practical to move around much, unless your particular model is out-fitted with wheels.
 However, the weight lends it stability.
 It incorporates a sturdy base.

-The Cabinet Table Saw: This one is a bit more sophisticated and stable than your contractor table saw.
+The Cabinet Table Saw: This one is a bit more sophisticated, expensive, and stable than your contractor table saw.
 Additionally, its more powerful, so it requires a 220V dedicated electrical circuit.
 Most feature an anti-kickback device.
 Cabinet shops generally use these for production work.

 Portable Power Saws